You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 It's just a bunch of human debris out there.

-And so the the uh the anti-cruise people that are out there trolling just literally rub the pro-cruz people raw and make it make it seem like, my God, not only is Trump winning with the people supporting him of a combined IQ of three.
+And so the anti-cruise people that are out there trolling just literally rub the pro-Cruz people raw and make it seem like, oh, my God, not only is Trump winning, but the people supporting him have a combined IQ of three.

 So I understand all this.